Information Shapes Koopman Representation: Experiments

 \textit{(3) How does explicit information-theoretic regularization sufficiently capture essential dynamics, compared with VAEs and Koopman autoencoders?
 (Proposition~\ref{KL_mutual_info} and \ref{claim:effective_dim})} As shown in the reconstructed manifolds of Figure~\ref{fig:planar_manifold}, our method produces a latent manifold that aligns most closely with the ground truth.
 For E2C, which is directly built on a VAE architecture, the latent geometry is heavily distorted (the loss of coherence).
 The manifold learned by KAE collapses into a nearly one-dimensional structure, reflecting the lack of effective dimensions in its latent space.
 PCC, a modified VAE-based method designed to improve manifold construction, demonstrates partial improvement but still exhibits a gap compared with our approach.
 By preserving both effective dimensionality and temporal coherence, our Koopman representation achieves the best average control performance in both noiseless and noisy environments (Table~\ref{tab:control_performance_1} and \ref{tab:control_performance_2} in Appendix~\ref{appendi:visual_input_result}).

-\textit{(4) How robust are the findings under noise and longer horizons?
+\textit{(4) How robust are the findings under noise, extended prediction horizons, and large-scale settings?
 (Proposition~\ref{claim:info_loss} and \ref{KL_1})} Our method remains robust under both noisy observations and extended prediction horizons.
-As shown in Table~\ref{tab:physical_sim}, it maintains stable performance in long-term rollouts and physical statistics.
+As shown in Table~\ref{tab:physical_sim} and Figure~\ref{fig:era5_2}, it maintains stable performance in long-term rollouts and physical statistics in large scale weather forecasting.
 Moreover, our approach supports control under noisy environments, achieving competitive performance.
 These quantitative results are consistent with our probabilistic propositions.

 \textit{(5) To what extent can our Lagrangian formulation be generalized to diverse architectures and adapted to support downstream tasks?
 (Proposition~\ref{claim:info_loss}-\ref{claim:effective_dim})} Our formulation demonstrates broad applicability: it consistently improves performance across physical simulations (see Table~\ref{tab:physical_sim}), visual perception tasks for manifold construction and control (see Figure~\ref{fig:planar_manifold}, Tables \ref{tab:control_performance_1} and \ref{tab:control_performance_2} in Appendix~\ref{appendi:visual_input_result}), and graph-structured dynamics prediction (see Figure~\ref{fig:graph_prediction}).
 These gains indicate that the proposed Lagrangian principle is architecture-agnostic and can be readily incorporated into different settings to enhance both predictive accuracy and task effectiveness (more results are referred to Appendix~\ref{append:more_results}).